PreciousChicken/blog/content/posts/minimal-graphql-apollo-server.md

 		// (e.g. predators).
 		// This is NOT a field within db.json, so
-		// involves calculating from list of prey within db.json. isEatenBy (parent) {
+		// involves calculating from list of prey within db.json.
+		// i.e. if x eats y, then y isEatenBy x. isEatenBy (parent) {
 			let predators = [];
 			for (let beast of db.beasts) {